UniErase: Towards Balanced and Precise Unlearning in Language Models: Experiment

 \subsection{Sequential Unlearning}

-In practical scenario, unlearning should be continuous.
-Therefore, following prior work~\cite{yuan2024closer}, we expand the TOFU Forget01 and Forget10 in 9 and 8 batches of the same scale, respectively, and perform sequential (batch-wise) unlearning, yielding Figure \ref{fig: seq}, \ref{fig: boxplot} and the following observations.
+Sequential unlearning scenarios evaluate the robustness of unlearning methods by testing whether they cause forgetting performance degradation and model collapse~\citep{yuan2024closer}.
+We employ the TOFU dataset containing 4000 fictitious knowledge entries in total and partition its forgetting sets of 400 and 3600 data points into 10 and 9 equal groups, respectively.
+Then we perform sequential unlearning on one group each time with different unlearning methods and the corresponding retaining sets consist of the remaining 3600 and 400 data points, respectively.
+The results for Llama-3.1-8B-Instruct are presented in Figure \ref{fig: seq} and \ref{fig: boxplot}, with more provided in Appendix \ref{more results}.

 \textbf{Obs.
-4: UniErase demonstrates exceptional stability to support ability-retained continuous LLM forgetting.} As shown in the middle section of Figure \ref{fig: seq}, while the blue baselines achieve higher Forget Efficacy across multiple rounds, the left section reveals that this comes at the cost of significantly degraded general performance—dropping to around 25.0 (DPO+KL, DPO+GD) or even 0 (GA+GD, GA+KL).
-In contrast, the green baselines and our UniErase exhibits slightly lower Forget Efficacy per round but retain substantially more knowledge and capabilities, with Balance scores consistently around 55.0 and 75.0, respectively.
-Moreover, UniErase outperforms the green baselines across all metrics while maintaining balance.
-On average (light dashed line), its Retain Average is 1.5$\times$ to 1.8$\times$ higher, and its Forget Efficacy surpasses them by 14.29\%.
-Additionally, in Figure \ref{fig: boxplot}, UniErase demonstrates the highest accuracy with the smallest variance, which further supports this observation when expanding the sequential batch from $40\to 400$, finally forgetting 90\% of TOFU.
+4: \ourmethod exhibits exceptional stability for continuous LLM unlearning while preserving model capabilities.} As illustrated in the middle of Figure \ref{fig: seq}, the blue baselines achieve higher FE across multiple rounds; however, the left section reveals this comes at a substantial cost to general capabilities—with performances dropping to approximately 25.0 (DPO+KL, DPO+GD) or even 0 (GA+GD, GA+KL).
+Conversely, the green baselines and our \ourmethod exhibit moderately lower per-round FE scores but preserve significantly more knowledge and capabilities, maintaining Balance scores of approximately 55.0 and 75.0, respectively.
+Notably, \ourmethod consistently outperforms the green baselines across all metrics while sustaining this balance.
+On average (light dashed line), \ourmethod achieves a RA score that is 1.5$\times$ to 1.8$\times$ higher, while its FE exceeds the green baselines by 14.29\%, showing dual-high and more balanced unlearning performances.
+Furthermore, Figure \ref{fig: boxplot} demonstrates that \ourmethod achieves the highest MMLU accuracy with minimal variance, reinforcing this observation when scaling the sequential batch from 40 $\to$ 400.